+As a prerequisite for the productive use of state-of-the-art supercomputers, the HPC community needs powerful and scalable performance-diagnosis tools that make the optimization of parallel applications both more effective and more efficient.
 One major difficulty application developers are confronting with traditional performance tools is that the tools often diagnose only the symptoms of performance problems but not necessarily their causes.
 In fact, the symptoms may appear (i) much later than the event causing it, (ii) on a different processor, or (iii) both.
 The temporal or spatial distance between cause and symptom constitutes a substantial challenge in deriving helpful conclusions from a set of performance data.
 Especially in message-passing applications, load imbalance may create wait states at the next synchronization point following the imbalance.
-Since some processes arrive later at this point due to a higher share of the overall workload, those arriving earlier have to wait.
-Especially when trying to scale communication-intensive applications to large processor counts, such wait states can present severe challenges to achieving good performance.
-Of course, these effects are not necessarily confined to load imbalance and may be initiated by a large variety of behaviors including disparate communication requirements or coordination activities that are performed only by designated processes.
-Additionally, messages may propagate wait states from one process to the next, creating potentially complex and far-reaching propagation chains.
+When trying to scale communicationintensive applications to large processor counts, such wait states can present severe challenges to achieving good performance.
+Of course, these effects are not necessarily confined to load imbalance and may be initiated by a large variety of behaviors, e.g., disparate communication requirements or coordination activities that are performed only by designated processes.
+Additionally, messages may propagate wait states from one process to the next, creating potentially complex and far-reaching cause-effect chains.
 Finally, the individual contribution of a performance phenomenon to a given wait state is hard to quantify because wait states may occur as a superposition of several influences.

-In our earlier work on the SCALASCA toolset [6], we have shown that wait states in MPI message passing can be identified by searching event traces for characteristic patterns - even at very large scales.
+In our previous work on the Scalasca toolset [1], we have shown that wait states in MPI message passing programs can be identified by searching event traces for characteristic patterns - even at very large scales.
 Here, we present a complementary approach aimed at better understanding their causes.
-Drawing from earlier ideas on trace-based performance prediction [9, 7, 16, 17], we have designed and implemented a simulator called SILAS (SImulation of LArge-Scale parallel applications) that can be used to verify hypotheses on causal connections between different performance phenomena at very large scales.
+Drawing from earlier ideas on trace-based performance prediction [2]-[5], we have designed and implemented a simulator called SILAS (SImulation of LArge-Scale parallel applications) that can be used to verify hypotheses on causal connections between different performance phenomena at very large scales.
 The verification is accomplished by modifying event traces according to a hypothesis and using them to simulate the hypothetical message-passing behavior.
 The predicted behavior can then be scanned for wait states to investigate how the modification would influence (and hopefully reduce) their occurrence in various parts of the program.
-Typical questions the simulation can answer include how the performance behavior changes if a specific computation is more evenly distributed across the machine or if a specific communication operation is replaced or eliminated.
+Typical questions the simulation can answer encompass how the performance behavior changes if a specific computation is more evenly distributed across the machine or if a specific communication operation is replaced or eliminated.